 Santa Theresa: After a big session of surf at Playa Hermosa, Hillary detoured into Santa Teresa, a surf town, so that we could stop into Kina’s Surf Shop, where we stocked up on sunscreen and rash guards.
 While the guys looked at surfboards, the girls snuck next door to try on the cutest bikinis made by a local surfer who knows that you don’t want to be fumbling around with straps while trying to catch a wave.

 On the nights we ventured into town for dinner, the Harrison’s recommended their the best places to eat, including Playa de los Artistas, which is probably my favorite restaurant anywhere in the world.
 Café Organico also became a regular stop for snacks and smoothies, as did the authentic Italian gelateria in town.

 Hilary also arranged for Jorge to stop by the camp at lunchtime with a steaming basket of his famous empanadas.
 However, the single best piece of local knowledge (from the viewpoint of my boys) came from Hilary’s husband, Ryan, who introduced us to Trits — a super sweet, almost marsh-mellowy Costa Rican version of an ice cream sandwich.

 Peaks N’ Swells is about learning to surf for all levels of surfers, with incredible instructors and spending time with family, but for us it was also about exploring another part of the planet with our kids.
 This trip embodied everything we wanted in a family vacation — adventure, culture, and a sense of authenticity that comes with a small, family-owned property.

 Ciao Bambino can help!
 Ciao Bambino offers a complimentary accommodation booking service where our team of family travel experts ensure all your needs are met.
 Check out the Peaks N’ Swells family-friendly hotel review in the CB!
 Hotel Collection to request dates and one of our Family Vacation Consultants will follow up.

 Ciao Bambino can also plan a comprehensive family vacation in Costa Rica that include vetted guides and activities around the country.
-Request full trip planning services on My Trip Planner.
+Connect with a Family Travel Advisor.